seedlock/seedlock.github.io/index.md

 ##### About
 Seedcipher is a tool to help manage and protect your cryptocurrency seedphrase.

-## Wallet Entry Steps
+## Wallet Entry Instructions

 ***Please follow these steps carefully***

 1. From the wallets screen tap the top left + icon.
-2. From the add wallet screen select the number of words.
+2. From the word entry screen select the number of words.
 3. Enter your words in their correct order.
 4. Enter a password and confirm.
 5. From the save screen enter a name for your wallet.
 If desired set a memory jogger.